Vyral/base-template/_posts/2019-04-22-can-you-buy-a-home-with-less-than-20-down.md

 {% include youtube.html %}

+Do homebuyers really need a 20% down payment to buy a home?
+Steve Hankla from Doorway Home Loans is here to help me answer this question.

 In answer to the question of whether homebuyers really need a 20% down payment to buy a home, **I’m happy to say that no, they do not.**

 There are many awesome programs that allow potential homebuyers to purchase homes with down payments as low as 5%, 3%, 1%, or even 0%.